 What is digital literacy

-- Navigating through various online forums
+- 💡 Navigating through various online platforms.

-- Understanding how the digital world works
+- 💡 Understanding how the digital world works.

-- Evaluating digital resources
+- 💡 Evaluating digital resources critically.

-- Using digital tools in a safe and ethical way
+- 💡 Using digital tools in a safe and ethical way.

-- Effectively creating and sharing information through digital tools
+- 💡 Creating and sharing information effectively.

-And while digital literacy is relatively new, it’s still closely linked to other types of literacy.
+While digital literacy is relatively new, it’s still closely linked to other types of literacy.
 Together, they help us understand the world, connect with others, and develop personal assets.

 Understanding the elements of digital literacy

-This is why a binary system, like digitally literate-digitally illiterate, is rarely enough to describe people’s skill set.
+That’s why a binary system, like digitally literate-digitally illiterate, is rarely enough to describe people’s skill set.
 Instead, it makes more sense to focus on a set of guiding elements.

 We need to start young for digital literacy

 Children can soak up basic cybersecurity skills as quickly as they pick up new technologies.
 They just need proper guidance.

 Measuring digital literacy levels